Ouai’s Rose Hair & Body Oil Smells Like a Dream… But Can It Actually Do Anything for My Skin?

 Moisturising and softening on both hair and skin, I like the scent, the results, and the fact that it’s multipurpose (great for travel).

-I’m not so keen on the use artificial fragrance here, though, although I haven’t found it drying or irritating.
+I’m not so keen on the use of artificial fragrance here, though, although I haven’t found it drying or irritating.

-On the plus side, the scent really is noticeable enough that- if you were really trying to pack light- you wouldn’t necessarily need a separate perfume (the sort of lazy girl packing I can get on board with).
+On the plus side, the scent really is noticeable enough that – if you were really trying to pack light – you wouldn’t necessarily need a separate perfume (the sort of lazy girl packing I can get on board with).

 Softening (and certainly lovely smelling), I really like using this on my hair overnight before washing out.